krishgoel20/Text-to-SQL/README.md

 ## Key Concepts Demonstrated

-- **Prompt engineering** — live schema is injected into every LLM prompt so the model always generates schema-aware SQL
+- **Prompt engineering** — live schema is injected into every LLM prompt so the model always generates schema-aware SQL.
-- **Schema-aware querying** — the app reads the actual database structure at runtime, not hardcoded table names
+- **Schema-aware querying** — the app reads the actual database structure at runtime, not hardcoded table names.
-- **Database seeding** — entire database builds itself from Python code on every server start, no manual setup needed
+- **Database seeding** — entire database builds itself from Python code on every server start, no manual setup needed.
-- **Full-stack integration** — FastAPI backend, MySQL database, and vanilla JS frontend working together
+- **Full-stack integration** — FastAPI backend, MySQL database, and vanilla JS frontend working together.
-- **Safety guardrails** — DELETE and DROP statements are blocked at the prompt level
+- **Safety guardrails** — DELETE and DROP statements are blocked at the prompt level.

 ---

 ## Limitations

-- Same question/request may produce different SQL queries on different runs due to LLM non-determinism
+- Same question/request may produce different SQL queries on different runs due to LLM non-determinism.
-- No query history stored between sessions
+- No query history stored between sessions.
-- Not deployed (runs locally only)
+- Not deployed (runs locally only).

 ---